Color Bregman TV: Introduction

 for a data fidelity term $H_f(u)$ measuring the closeness to the data $f$ and a regularization term $J(u)$ imposing some kind of smoothness or prior information (cf. \cite{Aub06,tvzoo1,chanshen,2009-FAIR}).
 Classical choices for the fidelity term are squared norms between $f$ and some operator applied to the image $u$ or log-likelihoods derived from different noise models (cf. \cite{SBMB09, Aub08, Le07,Saw13}).
 The most frequently used regularization terms are total variation (cf. \cite{ROF,tvzoo1}), variants thereof (cf. e.g. \cite{Bre10,Gil09}), or other $\ell^1$-type regularizations yielding sparse reconstructions in certain dictionaries (cf. \cite{Daubechies20031,kutyniok2012shearlets,starckcandes}).
 Further improvements in variational image restoration have been made by considering Bregman iterations related to \eqref{model0}, iteratively improving the reconstruction via

-where $p^k \in \partial J(u^k)$.
+where $p^k$ is in the subdifferential of $J$ at $u^k$, $p^k \in \partial J(u^k)$.
 Here the regularization term is a generalized Bregman distance between $u$ and $u^k$.
-Starting with an initial value such that $p^0= 0 \in \partial J(u^0)$, \eqref{model0} is exactly the first step of the Bregman iteration, in the further step the regularization is replaced from $J$ (reinterpreted as the Bregman distance to the minimizer of $J$) to the Bregman distance to the last image.
+Starting with an initial value such that $p^0= 0 \in \partial J(u^0)$, \eqref{model0} is exactly the first step of the Bregman iteration.
+In the further step the regularization is replaced from $J$, i.e. the Bregman distance to $u^0 =0$, to the Bregman distance to the last image.
 A regularizing effect in case of noisy data can be obtained by appropriately terminating the iterative procedure (cf. \cite{osh-bur-gol-xu-yin}).
 Both experimental (cf. \cite{osh-bur-gol-xu-yin,benningbrunemueller,primaldualbregman,marquina,zhang}) as well as analytical results (cf. \cite{osh-bur-gol-xu-yin, bur07, benningbrunemueller, benningBurger, gilboa, Xu07, moel12}) confirm the superior properties of Bregman iterations, in particular the systematic error compared to \eqref{model0} is reduced.

 The majority of the investigations with methods mentioned above was related to gray-scale images, in particular Bregman iterations have been investigated exclusively to that case (with the trivial exception of separately applying Bregman iterations to different color channels).
-In the case of color - or, more generally, multi channel - image restoration, one crucial question is what kind of relation between the different image channels can be assumed.
+In the case of color - or, more generally, multichannel - image restoration, one crucial question is what kind of relation between the different image channels can be assumed.
 Even among methods considering the total variation (TV) as a regularization functional, many different variants have been proposed, e.g. Vectorial TV \cite{Blo96, Sap96, Cre10} or TV in different color spaces, e.g. chrominance and luminance based TV in \cite{Con12}.
 While these regularizations work well in many applications, they share the property of coupling the intensities of different color channels.
 Our novel idea is to use Bregman distance regularization in an iterative setting to make use of the fact that the edge sets of different image channels should coincide.

 Consider an underdetermined multichannel image restoration problem, which requires the solution of